4ndyZ/ipv6-overview.xyz/README.md

 ### Formatting config.yml

-YAML files are sometimes hard to format properly.
-You can use `yamlfmt` to format `config.yml` it properly before checking it in: `yamlfmt -w config.yml`
+Please use `yamlfmt` to format `config.yml` before creating a commit: `yamlfmt -w config.yml` or `make format`.

 ### Minifying HTML

-When you generate the static page it's very huge.
-It consumes round about 1.3 MByte disk space and consists of many blank spaces which are good for a human developer working and debugging the generated HTML.
-A computer doesn't need them and only wastes ressources on it.
-That's why minifiers were developed.
-They remove unnecessary spaces, newlines etc to save up space.
-Minifying the HTML reduces the HTML to round about 546 KByte.
-That's a reduction of 59%.
-The benefits are simple: The page loads faster and less CPU is needed for rendering it in the browser.
-On the other side debugging a minified HTML isn't fun.

-By default the HTML is not minified.
-If you pass `-minify` to the application the output will be minified.
-Use the normal version for developing and the minified version for production.
+After templating the resulting HTML page consumes roughly 1.3 MBytes disk space.
+It contains many white spaces and newline characters which are great for humans but useless for computers.
+Minifiers are stripping out the unnecessary bits speeding up the browser rendering.
+After minification the HTML page consumes only 546 KBytes (59% space saved).
+By default the HTML page is not minified.
+You can enable minification by passing `-minify` as application argument.

 ### Tags

-I found out that some german internet providers websites or services are not reachable over IPv6 but they provide IPv6 to customers.
-To lift the blame a bit I've implemented the tag system which acts like categories.
-With tags you can add additional informations.
-Websites with tags attached will get the 🏷️ emoji on the overview page.
-More details will be provided on the detail pane then.
-See the `config.yml` file to see it in action.
+Some providers website may not be able reachable over IPv6 but they provide it to their customers.
+A common example for this are ISPs or cloud providers.
+The tag system was implemented to counter this problem.
+You can attach tags in the `config.yml`.
+Attached tags are displayed by the 🏷️ emoji to the user.
+More details are displayed on the detail pane.

 ### Category limit

-By passing `-category-limit yourcategoryhere` you can limit the checks to a single category.
-Websites not part of the cateogry are rendered with a white background and a "not checked" message.
-This will speed up the development and reduces stress on the resolvers.
+To reduce load on the resolvers while developing you can limit execution to a specific category.
+For example `-category-limit Shopping` would only check the websites stored in the `Shopping` category.

 ## Updating third party sources